 Tourism occupies a considerable portion of the economy with five marinas, shops and restaurants catering to the tourist trade.
 In the winter, snowmobiling and ice fishing is popular as is the mid-Winter carnival.

 Tay is proud of its heritage and values the unique environmental features, waterfront areas, and natural setting that are a part of the community.

 Through tourism, agriculture, commerce and industry, Tay endeavors to develop a diverse and stable local economy, which is compatible with the environment and lifestyles.

 Tay strives to ensure a range of community services to provide residents and visitors with lifelong opportunities in the community.

 Tay has a strong history of partnerships in the Township and is committed to building upon and using these partnerships to achieve broad community development goals and ensure that Tay remains a safe, affordable and active community.

-The permanent population is approximately 11,500, but as a popular destination for tourism and cottagers, the population more than doubles over the summer months.
+The permanent population is 11,787 (Statistics Canada, Census of Population, 2016); but as a popular destination for tourism and cottagers, the population more than doubles over the summer months.

 Tiny is home to the Tiny Marsh Provincial Wildlife Area; Ontario’s first provincially owned and managed wetland.
 It offers visitors year-round use of 600 hectares of marsh and 300 hectares of field and forest.
 Residents and visitors can also take advantage of Awenda Provincial Park, set on the beautiful shores of Georgian Bay, for camping, hiking, and cross-country skiing.

 EDCNS and the four North Simcoe municipalities (Midland, Penetanguishene, Tay and Tiny) work in collaboration with the County of Simcoe Economic Development Office.
 All four North Simcoe mayors sit on County council.
 Mayor George Cornell, Township of Tiny is Chair of the County Economic Development sub-committee.